-Randall, a Republican, was the representative for Wisconsin's 1st congressional district from 1919 to 1921.
+Randall was the representative for Wisconsin’s 1st congressional district and was a Republican.
+He served from 1919 to 1921.

 From May 1919 to Mar 1921, Randall missed 38 of 339 roll call votes, which is 11.2%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.